 Treatment of Spondylolisthesis

 Physical therapy and chiropractic care are generally viewed as the most effective means of treatment for this disorder.
 Those commonly affected by spondylolisthesis (young and active individuals), often want to be able to return to living a normal, fully-functional lifestyle.
-With the assistance of a chiropractor in Massapequa, patients will often be able to accelerate their recovery process and get themselves back into healthy condition.
+With the assistance of a chiropractor in Massapequa, patients will often be able to accelerate their recovery process and get themselves back into a healthy condition.
 Our chiropractor in Massapequa can help provide treatment through methods such as strengthening the abdominal and back muscles through supportive exercises.

 Living with spondylolisthesis can be supremely burdensome and should be treated in a timely manner to ensure you can return to normal activities.
 Chiropractic care can effectively treat your spondylolisthesis, so consider the experts over at Massapequa Pain Management & Rehabilitation for the treatment of back and other pain-related conditions.
 Contact us and allow our team to give you the treatment you need to get back to living a healthy, pain-free lifestyle.